2004 Indian Ocean earthquake and tsunami: Aceh

 Meulaboh, a remote coastal city, was among the hardest hit by the tsunami.
 The waves arrived after the sea receded about 500 m, followed by an advancing small tsunami.
 The second and third destructive waves arrived later, which exceeded the height of the coconut trees.
 The inundation distance is about 5 km.
 Other towns on Aceh's west coast hit by the disaster included Leupung, Lhokruet, Lamno, Patek, Calang, and Teunom.
 Affected or destroyed towns on the region's north and east coast were Pidie Regency, Samalanga, Panteraja, and Lhokseumawe.
-The high fatality rate in the area was mainly due to lack of preparation of the community towards a tsunami and limited knowledge and education among the population regarding the natural phenomenon.
+The high fatality rate in the area was mainly due to lack of preparation of the community towards a tsunami and limited knowledge and education among the population regarding such a natural phenomenon.
 Helicopter surveys revealed entire settlements virtually destroyed, with destruction extending miles inland.
 Only a few mosques remained standing.

 The greatest run-up height of the tsunami was measured at a hill between Lhoknga and Leupung, on the western coast of the northern tip of Sumatra, near Banda Aceh, and reached 51 m.